Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Migration Guides/Migration guide to 2.0.md

 Migration Guide to 2.0
 ========================

-The Bluedot Flutter wrapper version 2.0.0 is a major update of our APIs.
+The Rezolve Flutter wrapper version 2.0.0 is a major update of our APIs.

 Please note that the following changes are also included in this major update: